archiechen/wagn-doc/README.md

   Not only is all the text on Wagn stored in cards, but images, files, users, settings, and searches are all cards.

+  Tips
+  * To make a link to create a new card: /card/new (see web address for everything).
+  * To make links that create new cards of a specified type, use something like: /new/Recipe

 1. Editing

   To edit a card, click on its Edit tab, or double-click anywhere in the content of the card.